Tired of bidding and not winning projects?

 Get a list of potential clients and create a realistic schedule to visit or reach out to at least 4-5 of them per week.

-Remember, it’s all about relationship building, it’s important to free up time in your day to develop those relationships because it’ll supercharge the speed you’ll start securing work.
+Remember, when it comes to bidding jobs, it’s all about relationship building, so it’s important to free up time in your day to develop those relationships because it’ll supercharge the speed you’ll start securing work.

 Here’s how to find leads to visit.